 After conversations with Lorenzo and the Four Seasons Hotel Hong Kong in-house tea sommelier, tea proved to be the ingredient that not only proved to be the most diverse in flavour and profile but also deeply connected to the Chinese way of life.

 We chose tea as as a key botanical because the rituals associated with tea-brewing and service are similarly revered as the martini.
-These flavours have been a part of Chinese history for thousands of years, what better flavour to communicate a modern twist on such a revered classic.
+These flavours have been a part of Chinese history for thousands of years, what better flavour to communicate a modern twist on the revered classic.

 It was our Head Distiller, Tim Boast who was tasked with sourcing appropriate flavours and layering them into a cohesive, balanced composition.